³ÉÈËVRÊÓÆµ

 Ìý

-A variety of solutions achieved through flexible infrastructure
+A variety of solutions achieved through tailored infrastructure

 Three people at the booths in the sensory evaluation room, where the lighting is set to blue.